-The Medical/Surgical Department provides medical oversight for patients with chronic or acute illness and patients recovering from illness or surgical procedures.
-Our services include acute inpatient care, skilled care, observation, post-surgical care, and respite services.
+The medical/surgical services department provides medical oversight for patients with chronic or acute illness, and patients recovering from illness or surgical procedures.
+Our medical/surgical services include acute inpatient care, skilled care, observation, post-surgical care, and respite services.

-Acute care patients may be placed in a skilled care for short-term therapy or rehabilitation prior to returning home or going to another nursing facility.
+Acute care patients may be placed in a skilled care room for short-term therapy, or rehabilitation prior to returning home or going to another nursing facility.
+It’s your right to recover in the facility of your choice.
+If you or a loved one would be best served recovering in Decatur County, you can request to be referred to Decatur County hospital and utilize our Skilled Care (swing bed) service.
+We accept referrals from ANY hospital, and will work with your insurance provider.
 Professional nursing care, supportive services, and therapy are combined to transition patients to self-sufficiency.

 Observation patients are placed in the hospital for a short time while the healthcare practitioner decides if the patient is sick enough to need inpatient treatment.
-Observation patients can sometimes be kept in the hospital for up to 48 hours on observation status for services like cardiac monitoring or diagnostic testing.
+Patients can be kept in the hospital for up to 48 hours on observation status for services like cardiac monitoring or diagnostic testing.

 Respite care is the provision of short-term accommodation in the hospital to provide temporary relief to those who are caring for family members, who might otherwise require permanent placement in a facility outside the home.

-The patient rooms are spacious and include a private bathroom with shower.
-Each room is furnished with a flat screen TV, a sleeper chair and one additional chair.
+Our patient rooms are spacious and include a private bathroom with shower.
+Each room has a flat screen TV, a sleeper chair, and one additional chair.
 One of the patient rooms is equipped with a ceiling-mounted lift for transferring and repositioning patients.
-The state-of-the-art beds have built-in scales, fall monitoring equipment and patient-friendly controls.
+The state-of-the-art beds have built-in scales, fall monitoring equipment, and patient-friendly controls.
 Supplies are kept in and near patient rooms.
 Charting stations are located within each room.
 The result is improved nurse response time and room observations.

 Visitors will be greeted at the main desk as they enter the front entrance.
 The primary waiting area is in the lobby at the front entrance.
-A second waiting room is located across from the Emergency Department.
+We have a second waiting room located across from the Emergency Department.